ManticoreGamesInc/platform-documentation/src/references/merged_models.md

 # Merged Models

-> Improve your game's performance by reducing the total number of non-networked objects!
+> Improve your game's performance by reducing the total number of non-networked objects.

 !!! warning
-    Merged models are a new feature that almost always improve game performance, but  there are even more improvements and refinements to this process coming in the future!
+    Merged models are a new feature that almost always improve game performance, but  there are even more improvements and refinements to this process coming in the future.

 ## Overview